JulianWong310/Math-Rhino/README.md

 ### [2025_Grade 3] — The Foundation
 The beginning of my structured learning journey:
 - **First Steps in Python:** Mastering syntax, loops, and basic algorithmic logic.
 - **Math Contests:** Early exposure to Spirit of Math and Kangaroo Math logic challenges.

 *(More years will be added as I grow)*

 ---

-## Why this repo?
+## Why I made this repo

-To keep track of what I learn, build, and discover — and to look back one day.
+- **To Remember:** I want to keep a permanent record of every math proof I write and every program I build.
+It’s my "external brain."
+- **To Improve:** By looking back at my old code and solutions, I can see how my thinking has changed and find ways to do things even better.
+- **To Connect:** This archive is the foundation for my original research.
+Everything I learn here helps me discover new things in [Julian-Carry-Dynamics](https://github.com/JulianWong310/Julian-Carry-Dynamics).

 ---